-A highly cited author (Scopus h-index of 90), Professor Williamson, head of the Department of Nutrition and Dietetics, has extensive experience in international research in academic, institute and industrial environments.
+Prof Gary Williamson is the Head of the Department of Nutrition, Dietetics and Food.
+A highly cited author (Scopus h-index of 92: Google Scholar h-index of 106), Prof Williamson has extensive experience in international research in academic, institute and industrial environments.
 Prior to joining the School of Clinical Sciences at Monash Health (SCS) in October 2018, he was Professor and Chair of Functional Food, School of Food Science and Nutrition, University of Leeds, UK, and before that, was Research Group Leader at the Nestle Research Center in Switzerland.

-Professor Williamson recently held a prestigious 5-year European Research Council Advanced Grant, “What is the mechanism of the true chronic effect of dietary polyphenols?”, the only one awarded in food and nutrition.
-Professor Williamson is also the recipient of current and past research funding from BBSRC (UK research council), EU Framework projects, industry, government agencies and Marie Curie international fellowships.
-He was included, for example, in the list of “The world’s most influential scientific minds” published by Thomson Reuters in 2015, in the “Highly Cited Researchers (h>100) according to their Google Scholar Citations public profiles” (October 2018).
-Professor Williamson has presented at more than 200 research seminars at international scientific conferences and research centres, and has supervised 45 PhD students, many of whom now hold senior positions.
+Prof Williamson recently held a prestigious 5-year European Research Council Advanced Grant, “What is the mechanism of the true chronic effect of dietary polyphenols?”, the only one awarded in food and nutrition.
+He was also the recipient of research funding from BBSRC (UK research council), EU Framework projects, industry, government agencies and Marie Curie international fellowships.
+Prof Williamson was included, for example, in the list of “The world’s most influential scientific minds” published by Thomson Reuters in 2015, in the “Highly Cited Researchers (h-index>100) according to their Google Scholar Citations public profiles” (October 2018).
+He has presented at more than 200 research seminars at international scientific conferences and research centres, and has supervised 45 PhD students, many of whom now hold senior positions.
 He has been involved in over 30 human intervention studies.

 Find out more about Prof Gary Williamson